Multi-Cloud vs Hybrid Cloud

 Security Consideration 1: Access and authentication

-AWS also manages access differently as it lets you create policies that can not only grant highly specific access to all resource types but can also be assigned directly to “roles.”
+AWS manages access differently as it lets you create policies that can not only grant highly specific access to all resource types but can be assigned directly to “roles.”
 In AWS, a role refers to an IAM entity with permission to make service requests.
 In contrast, Google Cloud uses “projects,” where each project has three pre-defined roles (read, edit and own) as well as custom ones that can be assigned accordingly.
 Azure, on the other hand, has a unique concept called “resource groups” that all resources deployed in azure need to be a part of.
 Each resource group has a number of roles that you can choose from.

 Security Consideration 2: Regulatory constraints

-Incidentally, even the nature and geographic location of your cloud servers can have an adverse effect on your compliance, as quite a few mandates have specific geographic requirements pertaining to associated jurisdictions.
+Incidentally, even the nature and geographic location of your cloud servers can have an adverse effect on your cloud compliance, as quite a few mandates have specific geographic requirements pertaining to associated jurisdictions.
 Continuous monitoring platforms, in addition to increasing operational efficiency by taking away the heavy lifting associated with compliance, also feature “mandate-specific” reports to ensure geographic sovereignty.

 Security Consideration 3: Data on the move